 Once you create ownership for the project in your company, the next step is to make sure that the data you collect is valuable and actionable.
 This is the part where you have to get everyone involved.
 This step is even more crucial if you are working at a multinational company with factories in various countries.

-In order to create a working and efficient process for machine downtime analysis, it is very important that when you define breakdown causes and groups, you do it together with your colleagues on the shop floor.
-This way everyone involved in the process understands the reasons unanimously.
+To create a working and efficient process for machine downtime analysis, it is very important that when you define breakdown causes and groups, you do it together with your colleagues on the shop floor.
+This way, everyone involved in the process understands the reasons unanimously.

 As soon as the process is running smoothly, it is time to take it to the next level.